-Every year thousands of rollover accidents involving SUV’s, passenger vans and trucks happen on our roads, resulting in catastrophic injuries and sometimes death.
-These accidents oftentimes are a result of tire blowouts or tread separation caused by defects found in tires.
-A defect, such as lack of cap-ply is known to affect a tire’s performance leading to a blowout, tread loss or tire belt peels that cause the vehicle to lose control and cause a serious accident.
-Oftentimes the vehicle rolls over and the driver and passengers are seriously hurt or die.
+Every year thousands of rollover accidents involving SUV’s, passenger vans and trucks happen on our roads, resulting in catastrophic injuries and even death.
+These accidents oftentimes are a result of tire failure caused by defects found in the tires.

 Improperly manufactured or designed tires can cause serious injury or death.
 The most common and widespread defects include:

-- Tread or belt separation.
-This occurs when the thread of steel belted radial tires separates from the rest of the tire.
+Steel-belted radial tires use belts made from steel to reinforce the area under the tread.
+Tread or belt separation occurs when the thread of the steel belted radial tire separates from the rest of the tire.

-- Tire Aging.
-When a tire has been in service for too long and the tread is worn out, the tire is subject to various mechanisms of failure, including blow outs and tread separations.
+When a tire has been in service for too long and the tread is worn out, the tire is subject to various mechanisms of failure.
+This includes blow outs and tread separations.